 #555 sockets are frequently used on lamp circuit boards in later games.
 Sometimes the lamps will flicker, dim or not light at all.
 They are easy to fix.

 I usually remove the lamp boards from the playfield.
 Turn off the pin, unplug the connector and remove the few screws that hold the board to the playfield.
 The cause of the problem is almost always the plug pins or the contact points where the lamp holder screws in.

 Inspect both sides where the plug connects to the board.
 On larger board, a bad solder connection could affect two or more lamps.
 If necessary, reheat and add new solder so that it flows around the pin.
 Be sure to heat the pin so that the solder sticks to it.

 The most common problem affects only one lamp.
 Usually, the bulb holder makes a ‘dimple’ of sorts on the contact area.
-I find the quickest fix is to heat up the solder on the board.
+We find the quickest fix is to heat up the solder on the board.
 Adding a small amount will make it melt easier.

 Finally, if one bulb does not light at all, it could be an open diode.
 Or someone replaced a diode and put it in backwards.
 Test as indicated near the beginning of this page.

 If more than one lamp lights when only one should, a diode maybe shorted.